Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Athens Encounter 2.md

 Unbeknownst to our intrepid Heroes, the cult of the bull have infiltrated the Council, and are looking out for Heroes on quests to aid the Olympians.

 ## Scene 1: The Hero Returns
-The crowd roars.
+At the city gates, the crowd roars.
 It is almost deafening.
 It's not everyday a Hero returns from their quest, but on a gloomy day like this, in desperate times like these, the awaited return of Amara hits the city like a tidal wave sent by Poseidon.
 Holding the reigns of two beautiful stallions, bathed in the cheers of the crowd, oils of the temples, a wreath to her head and her daggers at her side, what is Amara thinking in this moment?